Kinshasa Botanical Garden

 The Kinshasa Botanical Garden (French: Jardin botanique de Kinshasa, abbreviated as JBK), formerly known as the Fernand De Boeck Park and Parc de la Révolution (1970–1978), is a botanical garden located in Gombe, Kinshasa, in the western part of the Democratic Republic of the Congo.
-Established in 1933, the garden spans approximately 8 hectares—of which 1 hectare is currently occupied by shops linked to the adjacent Kinshasa Central Market.
-Strategically located opposite the Kinshasa Zoological Garden on Kasa-Vubu Avenue, the site is bounded by Avenue du Commerce to the north, Rwakadingi Avenue to the south, Avenue des Marais to the east, and Kasa-Vubu Avenue to the west.
+The garden was established in 1933 and covers approximately 8 hectares, although 1 hectare is now used by shops connected to the nearby Kinshasa Central Market.
+It is strategically located opposite the Kinshasa Zoological Garden on Kasa-Vubu Avenue, and is bounded by Avenue du Commerce to the north, Rwakadingi Avenue to the south, Avenue des Marais to the east, and Kasa-Vubu Avenue to the west.

-Administered by the Congolese Institute for the Conservation of Nature (Institut Congolais pour la Conservation de la Nature, ICCN), the Kinshasa Botanical Garden serves both scientific and educational purposes.
-It houses a collection of 286 plant species, including a nursery, a seed bank, a herbarium, and an arboretum that emphasizes native flora, featuring over 100 tree species.
+JBK is managed by the Congolese Institute for the Conservation of Nature (Institut Congolais pour la Conservation de la Nature, ICCN), and is used for both science and education.
+It contains 286 plant species and includes a nursery, a seed bank, a herbarium, and an arboretum that focuses on native flora and is home to more than 100 tree species.

 Administrative organization

-The Kinshasa Botanical Garden is organized as a sector under the leadership of a Director and is composed of several specialized departments and services.
-The Botanical Department is responsible for maintaining the nursery and overseeing horticultural activities.
-The Administrative Department handles the overall administration of the garden, while the Financial Department manages its finances and assets.
-Additionally, the Marketing Department is tasked with promoting the garden to the public.
-The garden also includes an Environmental Education Service, which focuses on raising awareness and educating visitors about environmental conservation.
+The Kinshasa Botanical Garden is managed by a Director and is divided into several departments.
+The Botanical Department takes care of the nursery and manages horticultural activities.
+The Administrative Department handles JBK's daily operations, while the Financial Department is responsible for its budget and property.
+The Marketing Department promotes the garden to the public.
+The garden also has an Environmental Education Service that teaches visitors about nature and the importance of environmental conservation.